oak99x/Project-Calculator/README.md

 ### Getting Started with Create React App

-This project was bootstrapped with `create-react-app`Create React App].
+This project was bootstrapped with `create-react-app`

 ### Available Scripts